Sugar Land Parental Alienation Lawyer

 - Contempt of Court: If the alienating parent is found to be deliberately preventing visitation or communication with the child, they may be held in contempt of court.
 This can lead to penalties such as fines, loss of custody rights, or other legal consequences.

-How to Handle Parental Alienation in Texas?
+Handling Parental Alienation in Texas

 Dealing with parental alienation can be an emotionally challenging experience.
 The first priority should always be the well-being of your child.
 While it is important to act decisively, it’s equally crucial to avoid exacerbating the situation through retaliatory behavior or aggression.